radar/ryanbigg.com/_posts/2011-01-27-rails-3-in-action-50-off.markdown

 title: "Rails 3 in Action: 50% off"
 ---

+<h1>This is a very old blog post.
+The discount code is no longer valid.</h1>

 From now until the 23rd of February, <a href='http://manning.com/katz/'>Rails 3 in Action</a> is 50% off when you use the code <strong>rails350</strong>.
 This means you get the book for a discounted price of only $17.50.

 Rails 3 in Action is a new breed of programming book; one that takes you on a journey of how you would develop an application in the real world, one step at a time.
 The book comes out of a collaboration between Yehuda Katz and Ryan Bigg (me1).